 Challenge: To ensure a high-quality training experience, organizations need to allocate the necessary resources.
 Designing and delivering development programs can be costly and organizations need to plan effectively to ensure a balance between the quality of training and the resources required.
 This can be especially challenging for small to medium sized organizations that are dealing with restricted budgets.

 Solution: To solve this challenge, organizations must prioritize their training goals and assess the different methods of training delivery available.
-Cost-effective methods of delivering training often include outsourcing aspects of the program or utilizing technology and online learning platforms like Coursera, rather than pursuing in-person training.
+Cost-effective delivery often means leaning on online platforms and asynchronous formats rather than in-person cohorts, which also makes participation easier for distributed teams.
 By allocating resources to the prioritized areas and considering digital training initiatives, organizations can deliver high-quality training while better managing costs.

 Challenge: Resources aren’t the only limitation to consider when identifying the best type of training method for employee training programs.
 Organizations also need to pay attention to the specific needs of their employees.
 There are a variety of training methods available including on-the-job training, in-person training, and online learning or e-learning and everyone responds differently depending on their learning style.

 Solution: Employers need to take the time to research and evaluate the different training methods available and talk to their employees to determine how they learn best.
 Ask them about previous programs they have taken and enjoyed, poor experiences they’ve had with training in the past, and what they’d like to achieve through training.
+For programs delivered online, skills-based learning approaches (where employees earn a credential for each demonstrated competency rather than just for attendance) consistently outperform passive formats on engagement and retention.
 Organizations may need to experiment with their learning programs to find the most effective option for their training and development needs.

 Challenge: Engagement is commonly considered one of the biggest challenges of corporate training.
 Between managing daily responsibilities, busy schedules, and competing priorities, employees may find it difficult to get started with or complete their training.
 Learners also become disengaged when the training isn’t interesting or doesn’t appeal to their learning style.